erinjohnson47/8thlight-assessment/readme.md

-# 8th Light Technical Assessment
+# Google Books API command line application

-For my 8th Light Technical Assessment, I am creating a command line application that accesses the [Google Books API](https://developers.google.com/books/docs/overview) to search for books and construct a reading list.
+This is a command line application that accesses the [Google Books API](https://developers.google.com/books/docs/overview) to search for books and construct a reading list.

 ### How to run this command line app
 1. fork or clone the repository from [here](https://github.com/erinjohnson47/8thlight-assessment)